Diallo75012/git_sre_agents/notes.md

 - use env vars for the git repo path
 - [ ] have an object or text that maps each files with a little description of what is that manifest used for so that agent can choose the right file to read. we could actually put that in the prompt so that no need to have the step `identify files` for sre
-- [ ] have a function tool that reads the desired file and another that writes llm response from schema json manifest rendered
+- [ ] have a function tool that reads the desired file and another that writes llm response from schema `json manifest` and `not yaml` rendered
 - [ ] make all first constants so that we can start reuse and see if the flow planned work well when creting nodes. combinaison of `engines/constant` and maybe `machines/struct impl` if needed as well
 - [ ] finish our first node `human requests` as we have already planned how to construct the api call. need now to code the story.